Flight of the Earls: Hostility from officials

-Chichester began to work with John Davies, Attorney-General for Ireland, to accuse Tyrone of treason.
+Chichester began to work with John Davies, the Attorney-General for Ireland, to accuse Tyrone of treason.
 Despite their attempts, no hard evidence could be found.
 Chichester arrested and held Cuchonnacht Maguire, Maguire clan chief and a staunch supporter of Tyrone, for questioning.
 Other officials harnessed O'Cahan's hostility to orchestrate Tyrone's undoing.
-George Montgomery, the new Protestant Bishop of Derry, encouraged O'Cahan to renew his lawsuit.
+George Montgomery, the new Bishop of Derry, encouraged O'Cahan to renew his lawsuit.
 Montgomery also encouraged O'Cahan to leave his wife (Tyrone's daughter Rose), (Note: In recognition of his subordinate status to the O'Neill clan, once O'Cahan acceded to his clan's chieftaincy in 1598, he left his wife Mary and married Tyrone's daughter Rose.) noting that "the breach between [O'Cahan] and his landlord [Tyrone] will be the greater by means of [Tyrone's] daughter".
 In March 1607 O'Cahan repudiated his marriage (though he retained Rose's dowry, against Tyrone's will) and before the end of the year he remarried to another woman.

+O'Cahan received a loan from Thomas Ridgeway, 1st Earl of Londonderry, to fund his case, and also had Davies acting as his counsel.
+(Note: Tyrone particularly dislike Davies, calling him "a man more fit to be a stage player than a counsel".)
+Davies hoped the case would set a precedent.
+In May 1607, the trial came before the Privy Council.
+Tyrone lost his temper, snatching a document from O'Cahan's hands and tearing it up in front of Chichester.
+Montgomery reported that Tyrone's men attempted to seize O'Cahan on his way to Dublin to attend the case's ruling.
+The council decreed that two-thirds of the lands should remain in O'Cahan's possession.
+It became clear to Tyrone that the restoration of his earldom meant little, and in a letter to the king he requested new letters patent to the disputed lands.
+In mid-July, Tyrone was ordered to present himself in London at the beginning of Michaelmas term (late September) to have ownership of the remaining land settled by the king.